 I See That I See What You Don’t See is curated by: Angela Rui, design curator and researcher; Marina Otero Verzier, director of Research at Het Nieuwe Instituut and Francien van Westrenen, head of Agency at Het Nieuwe Instituut.

 Programme and Exhibitors

-In addition to the exhibition and programme at Palazzo dell’Arte in Milan, the Dutch presentation at the XXII Triennale di Milano will travel to Het Nieuwe Instituut in Rotterdam, in October 2019.
+In addition to the exhibition at Palazzo dell’Arte in Milan, the Dutch presentation at the XXII Triennale di Milano will travel to Het Nieuwe Instituut in Rotterdam, in October 2019.
 Commissioned exhibitors for the Dutch Pavilion include Academy for Urban Astronauts, Ramon Amaro, Danilo Correale, Design Academy Eindhoven, Research and Heritage departments, Het Nieuwe Instituut, Lucy McRae, Melvin Moti, Bregtje van der Haak, Pascal van Hulst & Oscar Peña, Richard Vijgen and Leanne Wijnsma.